SIJIEJI/CLNet/README.md

 ## Train CLNet from Scratch

 An example of run.sh is listed below.
 Simply use it with `sh run.sh`.
-It will start advanced scheme aided CRNet training from scratch.
+It starts to train CLNet from scratch.
 Change scenario using `--scenario` and change compression ratio with `--cr`.

 ``` bash
 python /home/CLNet/main.py \